openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 **************************************************

 EdX Insights delivers data about the activities of individual learners in a report and in charts of activity over time.
-Descriptions follow; for detailed information about the computations, see
+Descriptions of the report and charts follow; for detailed information about the computations, see :ref:`Learner Computations`.
-:ref:`Learner Computations`.

 =========================================